rnaveensrinivas/Linux/README.md

 ```

 ### `/home` Home Directories
-User-specific directories containing personal files, configurations, and data.
-Example: `/home/user`.
+Each user on a Linux system has a subdirectory dedicated to their account in the /home directory.
+For example,Example: `/home/sri`.
 ```bash
 $ ls /home/
 sri
 ```

 ### `/opt` Optional or Third-Party Software
-Used for software not bundled with the operating system, like Google Chrome.
+Used for **software not bundled with the operating system**, like Google Chrome.

 **Fact** - Firefox comes builtin with the operating system.
 ```bash